Room-by-Room Finish Selection Checklist for New Builds and Remodels

 Start asking:

-If you’re unsure, just make a note next to the item so you can ask.
-You don’t need every answer today — but having the questions written down will save you later.
+If you’re not sure, make a note so you can ask.
+You don’t need every answer now, but tracking the questions will save you time later.

 Why This Step Matters